PLAIN ENGLISH

 Containment

-Keeping an agent inside its limits: scope, escalation, output filtering, side channels, and identity.
+Keeping an agent inside its limits: scope, escalation, output filtering, side channels, identity, action reversibility, and resource/execution-loop containment.
 The axis that carries AITBM's agentic-systems coverage.
-(5 sub-metrics)
+(7 sub-metrics)

 Cn-5